Infectious Diseases – Meet the Fellows

 ID Interests: health disparities in the context of infectious disease epidemiology ;HIV in adolescents and young adults; medical education

-Kathryn Bedard, MD
+Kathryn Carpenter, MD

 Hometown: Castro Valley, CA